RashSR/Query-Enabled-Annotation-Framework-for-Text-Processing/README.md

 *Route: (`/chat`)*

 Shows the imported chats from the perspective of the selected author.
-In this view chats can be selected of the active author.
-The Chat shows the initial of the chat partner and the start of the latest message and its timestamp.
+In this view, you can select chats belonging to the active author.
+Each chat displays the initial of the chat partner, the beginning of the latest message, and its timestamp.
-Inside the chat the messages can be looked at and in the banner the relationship between the authors can be seen.
+Clicking on a chat allows you to view all messages from the corresponding chat, and the banner shows the relationship between the authors.

 ![Chat View](images/chat_view.png)